runtimeverification/plutus-core-semantics/plutus-core.md

 ```

 We allow two different strategeies for Lambda Calculus, strict and lazy, and
-implement application via closures and envirnoments.
+implement application via closures and environments.

-In the strict semantics, applying a closure ensures the second argument is
+In the strict semantics, applying a closure requires the second argument is
 already fully evaluated.

 ```k